albertllousas/kata-minesweeper/README.md

 ### Approach

-There is one single entry point for the application, it has the functionality of facade and it orchestrate the for different parts of the implementation:
+There is one single entry point for the application, it has the functionality of facade and it orchestrate the different parts of the implementation:

-1. parse the input & create the grids
+1. Parse the input & create the grids
-2. generate grids with the hints (the algorithm)
+2. Generate grids with the hints (the algorithm)
-3. generate the expected output
+3. Generate the expected output

 Entry point: (mines_weeper.ex)